neubifx/CompChemTools/README.md

 # CompChem_codes
-Several codes for different packages in Computational Chemistry
+Several codes for different applications in Computational Chemistry